jhuriez/fuel-module-menu/README.md

 # Installation

+1. This module uses Theme class, you must create your theme folder.
-1. Clone or download the fuel-module-menu repository
+2. Clone or download the fuel-module-menu repository
-2. Move it into your module folder, and rename it to "menu"
+3. Move it into your module folder, and rename it to "menu"
-3. Open your oil console
+4. Open your oil console
-4. Run `oil refine menu::menu:install [your_public_folder] [your_theme]` to generate needed files (copy js and css files in assets folder).
+5. Run `oil refine menu::menu:install [your_public_folder] [your_theme]` to generate needed files (copy js and css files in assets folder).
 * [your_public_folder] is optionnally if your public folder is not named "public"
 * [your_theme] is if you use a theme other than the default theme